mongodb/docs-node/source/usage-examples/findOne.rst

 which defaults to `natural sort order <https://docs.mongodb.com/manual/reference/glossary/#term-natural-order>`_ If no document matches the query, ``findOne`` returns a Promise that resolves to ``null``.
-Since ``findOne`` returns only one document, the Promise returned by this method returns an Object, rather than a Cursor.
+Since ``findOne`` returns only one document, the Promise returned by this method resolves to an Object, not a Cursor.

 The following snippet finds a single document from the ``movies``
 collection: